What do I need to bring with me to apply for a lawyer?

 Can I pick my own attorney?

-Does OPD handle Seattle Municipal Court cases?
+Does DPD handle Seattle Municipal Court cases?

 Do you handle civil lawsuits or divorces?